obestwalter/mau-mau/README.md

 > -- [Wikipedia - Mau Mau](https://goo.gl/r7D63W)

 One koan in the [Zen of Python](https://www.python.org/dev/peps/pep-0020/) says: "If the implementation is easy to explain, it may be a good idea".
 Let's put this to the test and explain the implementation of our Mau Mau program by simply describing the conditions and rules of the game using a rough approximation of the programs' terminology and see if the objects and their interactions make the implementation look obvious.
-Objects used in the program are marked `like this` ; functions that describe (inter)actions are marked like **this**).
+Objects used in the program are marked `like this`, functions that describe (inter)actions are marked like **this**).
 The game can also be described in two phases, we could call "setup" and "play".
+The image shows all the important elements of the simulation.

 ![cardroom overview](docs/cardroom.png)